bocadilloproject/bocadillo/docs/guides/http/views.md

 - First, we import the `datetime` module.
 - Then, we define an `async` function called `current_datetime` — this is the view function.
 - Next, we grab the current date and time and build a dictionary out of it.
-- Finally, we assign this dictionary to `res.media`, which results in returning a JSON response.
+- Finally, we assign this dictionary to `res.json`, which results in returning a JSON response.

 Note that **the view function does not return the response object**.
-Indeed, in Bocadillo, you shape up the response by mutating the `res` object directly, like we did here by assigning `res.media`.
+Indeed, in Bocadillo, you shape up the response by mutating the `res` object directly, like we did here by assigning `res.json`.
 [Learn why in the FAQ](/faq/#why-pass-the-request-and-response-around-everywhere).

 More information on working with requests and responses can be found in the [Request] and [Response] user guides.